 Georgia Tech’s Office of International Education is able to administer the undergraduate out-of-state tuition waiver to current students holding F-1 visas and experiencing unforeseen financial difficulties that could prevent students from reaching their academic goals.

 Undergraduate out-of-state tuition waivers are awarded to a limited number of students who are able to demonstrate they are experiencing unexpected financial difficulties.
 The waiver is not a scholarship, but rather a way for students to continue their studies during short periods of financial stress.
 Therefore, this waiver should not be seen as a long-term solution to ongoing financial stress.

 F Undergraduate students interested can find more information on the website and apply in iStart.
 The Undergraduate Out-of-State Tuition Waiver e-form can be found under the Programs and Event menu.
-Applications for Fall 2017 Waivers will open Tuesday, May 30th.
+Applications for Summer 2018 Waivers will open: TBA.